ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-1. If the current timestamp is equal to the previous timestamp; increment the counter according to the desired method.
+1. If the current timestamp is equal to the previous timestamp, increment the counter according to the desired method.

-1. If the current timestamp is greater than the previous timestamp; re-initialize the desired counter method to the new timestamp and generate new random bytes (if the bytes were frozen or being used as the seed for a monotonic counter).
+1. If the current timestamp is greater than the previous timestamp, re-initialize the desired counter method to the new timestamp and generate new random bytes (if the bytes were frozen or being used as the seed for a monotonic counter).